thebrianwong/a-day-in-bills-life/README.md

   - This actually wasn't the ultimate solution but it fixed something at the time (I think it was the overlap issue).
 - 5) The actually solution was to set the x-coordinates of the images to be the x-coordinate + the width of the image of the rightmost image.
 The problem of the previous approach of just setting the x-coordinates to be the 2 times the width of the image is that this wouldn't perfectly line up with the middle image.

 After all that, I was finally able to implement a smooth scrolling background.
+Despite the troubles, this was a good learning experience.

 ##### Breaking Down the Fade to Black:
 Another common video game thing that most people experience but never really think about is the screen fading to black.
 In this game, the screen fades to black after "Mario" walks off-screen to the left, leading the player to see a results screen.
 LÖVE doesn't have its own inherent fade to black function under the love.graphics module.
 Looking online didn't lead to any concrete help (I actually did look for this feature), so I had to come up with my own solution.
 This required me to really break down what fading to black meant and what exactly was being shown on screen.
 I eventually realized that transparency played a role since you have to transition from a point where you can see everything on screen to a point where you just see black.
 One of my first thoughts was to create a separate class just for this feature, where I would be able to adjust some opacity property.
 I tried this approach but it didn't work, either because I messed up the implementation test or it just wasn't the right way to go about it.